$699.8M Powerball jackpot won, ticket sold in California

 The was the first jackpot won on a Monday night since Aug.
 23, when the game launched a third weekly drawing, officials said.

-According to California Lottery’s Twitter account, the winner was from Morro Bay.
+According to California Lottery’s Twitter account, the winning ticket was sold in Morro Bay.
 The winner will be able to choose between the annuity option paid over 29 years or the cash option of $496 million.
 Both prize options are subject to taxes.

 There were five $1 million-winning tickets sold; two in Massachusetts and one each in Virginia, Florida and Arizona.